dotnet/docs/docs/core/macos-prerequisites.md

 ## Visual Studio for Mac

-You can use any editor of your choice to develop .NET Core applications using the .NET Core SDK.
+You can use any editor to develop .NET Core applications using the .NET Core SDK.
 However, if you want to develop .NET Core applications on a Mac in an integrated development environment, you can use [Visual Studio for Mac](https://www.visualstudio.com/vs/visual-studio-mac/).

 .NET Core development on macOS with Visual Studio for Mac requires: